NREL/WETOStack/docs/best_practices.md

 understand the experience of users and design software to meet their needs.

 **BP: Identify target user profiles and anticipate their levels of understanding.
-Accurately understand the complixity of the systems used to access the software, and evaluate whether this matches the expected skills in target users.**
+Accurately understand the complexity of the systems used to access the software, and evaluate whether this matches the expected skills in target users.**

 Some examples of common barriers to entry are:

 - Navigating a "terminal"
-- Knowledge of acryonyms, jargon, or interchangeable phrases
+- Knowledge of acronyms, jargon, or interchangeable phrases
     - CLI, API, IDE, etc
     - Compile, clone, check out
     - Terminal vs shell vs command prompt